jrdnhynh/huynh-INF654/Week 6/README.md

 * **Offline Access:** **Service Worker** registration is included, indicating that the core UI and compression simulation logic would function even without an internet connection.

-* **Responsive Design:** The layout adapts smoothly to both mobile and desktop screen sizes, utilizing the Materialize framework.
+* **Responsive Design:** The layout is responsive to both mobile and desktop screen sizes using the Materialize framework.

 * **Simulated Functionality:** The user interface allows for user input (file selection and quality), simulates processing time, and displays mock size and reduction statistics.